matchbox1892/automatic-octo-pancake/README.md

 - Current architecture findings (monolithic DOM, jQuery event handlers, authentication utilities).
 - Recommended technology stack (Next.js, Tailwind, React Hook Form, Zustand, Handlebars-based narrative templates).
 - A GUI editing workflow powered by a `/admin` CMS that writes YAML/JSON configuration to version control.
+- Functional parity checkpoints ensuring the rebuilt experience duplicates every checkbox-driven workflow that feeds the SOAP n arrative engine.
-- A phased roadmap for rebuilding the application while keeping feature parity with the existing generator.
+- A phased roadmap for rebuilding the application while keeping feature parity with the existing generator and outlining future enhancements such as automated mileage calculation to Meritus Medical Center and optional GPT-powered grammar refinement.

 Use the plan as the source of truth while duplicating the MatchCloud narrative generator in a modern, easily customizable forma t.